Skip to content

 The operating loop

-1. Start a TRUST with a mission or operating context.
+1. Launch a Company with a mission or operating context.

 2. Define roles for humans, agents, or both.